 If you're just getting set up in Productboard, you'll want to load in existing features and requests.
-If you're just looking to perform a one-time import from a spreadsheet, use the Paste list of features option on the Features board.
+If you're just looking to perform a one-time import from a spreadsheet, use the Import features option on the Features board.

 But if you're looking to automatically import new features on an ongoing basis – like whenever a new row gets added to a spreadsheet (e.g. representing an incoming feature request) – you can use Zapier in combination with Google Sheets to route these into Productboard!

 Zapier is a helpful tool for creating simple recipes ("zaps") for sending data from one system to another.
 Start by formatting your data so it will be easy to map to the fields in Productboard.

 First, organize your features sheet with the following column headers.
 (Your headers don't need to be copied verbatim from those below, but it helps if they're similar.)

 - Owner — the person on your team who owns this feature.

 - Name — the title of the feature.

 - Status — current development status of the feature.
 By default, this can be "New idea", "Candidate", "Planned", "In progress", "Released", and "Archived".
 However, you can customize feature status values.
 If the feature statuses listed in your sheet don't match the feature statuses in your Productboard space, feature statuses will default to the first available status in Productboard (e.g. "New idea").

 - Tags — tags for retrieving certain features later.

 Sample Sheet with headers and several rows of example data: